ek488/MusicBeeSonemicGenreCategorizer/README.md

-Intended for those using MusicBee with tracks tagged with genres from RateYourMusic.
+Intended for those using MusicBee with tracks tagged with RateYourMusic genres.

 # Genre categories

-Label most genres with their genre category or categories.
+Label most genres with their parent genre.

 > Alternative Rock: Rock